-Students on academic probation must bring their cumulative GPA to a 2.00 or greater average and satisfactorily remediate every failed course within two semesters of the imposition of academic probation in order to be removed from probation.
-For students entering the Doctor of Optometry program in fall 2019 and beyond, on academic probation must bring their cumulative GPA to a 2.60 or greater average and satisfactorily remediate every failed course within two semesters of the imposition of academic probation in order to be removed from probation.
+Students on academic probation must bring their cumulative GPA to a 2.60 or greater average and satisfactorily remediate every failed course within two semesters of the imposition of academic probation in order to be removed from probation.

 If the requirements above are not met, students may be eligible for suspension or dismissal from the Doctor of Optometry program.
 Students on academic probation for any reason are not permitted to hold leadership positions in extra-curricular activities associated with the University and/or with professional associations and/or federal work study nor be excused from any academic or clinical activity to attend any professional meeting.
 A student on academic probation will be removed from probation when the student resolves the issue that caused him or her to be placed on probation.